jaal/olek.works/src/notes/2023-01-04-you-dont-fall-down-you-fall-up.md

 note: publish
 ---
 ![A person falling down](/images/2023-01-04.png)
+# You don’t fall down; you fall up
 Hey,

 I've been reading '[Radical Candor](https://www.radicalcandor.com)' by Kim Scott.
 It's a book about the management philosophy, where the key is to give and receive candid feedback, without being a jerk with no humanity.